apache/cordova-docs/docs/en/edge/guide/overview/index.md

   For comprehensive testing, you can also generate application files and install them directly on a device.

-At any point in the development cycle, you can switch to using more of the "Native Platform Dev" workflow.
-The platform-specific SDK tools provided may may provide a richer set of options.
+At any point in the development cycle, you can switch to using more of the _Native Platform Dev_ workflow.
+The platform-specific SDK tools provided may provide a richer set of options.
 (See the Platform Guides for details about each platform's SDK tool set.)

 An SDK environment is more appropriate if you want implement a hybrid